 Chilate is made from chile, corn, and cocoa, and is typically served cold.
 It’s flavored with spices such as anise, pepper, ginger and cinnamon.

-If you’re loving this list, just click here or the image below to download it and print it out!
+These are my favorite non-alcoholic Mexican drinks!
+Now it’s your turn to get out there are start trying some. 🙂 If you’re loving this list, just click here or the image below to download it and print it out!
 Give them a try, and be sure to take note of your favs.
-Mine is café de olla. ☺️ Enjoy!
+Mine is café de olla. ☺ Enjoy!

 Love Mexican food and drink?
 Check out these popular posts: